 Rebuttal to Shane Killian on Utilitarianism

-- I've seen a number of people do the same thing with game design.
-I can think of two people, Celia Wagar and mrguy888, who believe that depth and determinism are the only objective values of game design because everything else is subjective, and thus dismiss a priori any arguments that a game element is poorly designed for any other reason.
+- I've seen two people do the same thing with game design.
+They believed that depth and determinism are the only objective values of game design because everything else is subjective, and thus dismiss a priori any arguments that a game element is poorly designed for any other reason.

 Depth in game design

 Of course, this demarcation is just as arbitrary as that of anyone else who uses the "your opinion" cliche, because even depth is technically person-relative since a culture or individual who finds the game mechanics intuitively pre-solved will experience less depth, and there's nothing any *more* relative about other game design values, like the idea that failure should not have persistent consequences.

 Why you shouldn't have persistent consequences for failure